Frequently asked questions

 HA!
 I am the queen of black and whites!

 I understand that black and whites are not for everyone... but I don't care!
 I LOVE them.
 Most galleries you receive you can expect every single color photo to have a black and white copy.
-Yes it may be crazy but I enjoy doing it, especially when I work with people who share the love for black and whites.
-Black and white images make great wall hangers when the colors in the photo don't match your house aesthetic or to bring more focus to the subject of the picture rather than focusing on distracting colors in it.
+Yes it may be crazy, but I enjoy doing it, especially when I work with people who share the love for black and whites.
+Black and white images make great wall hangers when the colors in the photo don't match your house aesthetic.
+They are also great for bringing more focus to the subject of the picture rather than focusing on distracting colors in it.

 "Can I print my own images?"